Group bookings FAQs

 3. What do we do when we arrive?

-If arriving at the main entrance, we ask that a group leader announces their arrival to the Museum of Natural History front desk, then takes the group into the Pitt Rivers Museum where they will be met by a member of Front of House.
-If self-guided, the group will receive a brief Health and Safety introduction from a member of Front of House.
-If they are being taught the Health and Safety introduction will be covered by the session leader.
-If using the Robinson Close entrance off South Parks Road, please announce your arrival at reception and carry on through to the Museum to Front of House.
+If arriving at the main entrance, we ask that a group leader announces their arrival to the Museum of Natural History front desk, then takes the group into the Pitt Rivers Museum where they will be met by a member of our Visitor Experience Team.
+If self-guided, the group will receive a brief Health and Safety introduction from a member of the Visitor Experience Team.
+If they are being taught, the Health and Safety introduction will be covered by the session leader.
+If using the Robinson Close entrance off South Parks Road, please announce your arrival at reception and carry on through to the Museum to the Welcome Platform.

 Please refer to our Access Guide for any queries.
 If you have any further questions regarding your needs, please contact the Museum on 01865 270927 or email firstname.lastname@example.org